intel/ciao-webui/README.md

   * passphrase - the passphrase assign to key.pem file.
   * trusted - array of trusted certificates.
 Each element in the array must contain the absolute path of a trusted cert.pem file.

+    Note: application can be started with this information specified on npm start parameters, see *Run application**.

 #### Execute instalation script specifying the desired Environment

     # install while setting a "development" environment